 1. Follow Through With Promises

 "If someone can trust you, they probably will feel more comfortable having the relationship move forward.
 Trust is a huge part of why relationships move forward or why they breakup," relationship expert Stef Safran, tells Bustle.
 If you show you're reliable and can be there when needed, it'll let your partner feel that extra closeness and confirmation.
+It doesn't have to be grand gestures or displays of trust, either — just steady follow-through on your commitments to each other that may seem small in the moment, but add to a much larger, stronger relationship whole.

 2. Spend Quality Time Together